-This type of test can be done using a long-term test device or homeowner’s can use a digital detector or home radon alarm which stays in a home for at least 91 days or longer.
+This type of test can be done using a single-use long-term test device, though some homeowners may choose to use a digital detector or home radon alarm which stays in a home for 91 days or longer.

 The purpose of the long-term test is to provide an annual average of your radon exposure.
-Since radon levels can change day to day and season to season a long-term test will provide you with an average of what the radon levels have been throughout those changes.
+Since radon levels fluctuate day-to-day and season-to-season, a long-term test will provide an average of what the radon levels have been throughout those changes.

-Post Mitigation Test: If you have installed a mitigation system into your home, a certified mitigator should do a short-term radon test to ensure the system is effective in lowering the radon levels in the home.
+If you have installed a mitigation system into your home, a certified mitigator should do a short-term radon test to ensure the system is effective in lowering the radon levels in the home.
 This can be done using a professional Continuous Radon Monitor, C-NRPP Listed Professional Device short term test device or with an Electronic Integrating Device, left in the home for a minimum of 48 hours.
-Once you have conducted a short term test you should conduct a long-term test during the following heating season to confirm the effectiveness of the mitigation system.
+Once you have conducted a short-term test you should conduct a long-term test during the following heating season to confirm the effectiveness of the mitigation system.

 Real Estate Decisions: